Prudentnavigator/PrivateChatRoom-Server/README.md

 with ones own client application by connecting to the server via the private IP (if devices are on the same network) or public IP (over the internet), and the chosen port number (default port is 5050).

-If python3.10 is installed on your device, this program can be used with any operating system, (Windows, Mac, Linux, etc.).
+As long as python3.10 is installed on your device, this program can be used with any operating system, (Windows, Mac, Linux, etc.).

   Usage: